During the consultation process, there was a detailed analysis of two possible routes at Roseburn Terrace.

-- Option A is direct, in keeping with the rest of the route.
+- Option A, directly along Roseburn Terrace, in keeping with the rest of the route.

 As the designs have evolved, there have been lots of compromises, most of which we support, to help other users.
 Option B seems like a compromise that nobody wants.